andrejbauer/clerical/README.md

     brew install mpfr

-It is easy to get the OCaml dependencies with [OPAM], the OCaml package manager.
+It is easy to get the OCaml dependencies with [OPAM](https://opam.ocaml.org), the OCaml package manager.
 First install OPAM, for example on macOS you can use Homebrew:

     brew install opam